Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 best drinks for nausea relief including ginger tea peppermint tea lemon water and electrolyte drinks

-Drinking small amounts of water regularly helps prevent dehydration.
-Slow sips are easier on the stomach than drinking large amounts at once.
+Regular, small sips of water help prevent dehydration and are easier on the stomach than large amounts.

 • Ginger tea